Frequently asked questions

 - Controlling Person Type for certain Entity Types (for Controlling Persons)

-*this does not apply in all participating countries and is subject to local law requirements.
+*this does not apply in all participating countries/jurisdictions and is subject to local law requirements.

 This will depend on where you live and your circumstances.
 Please contact a professional tax advisor or check the OECD website for more information on how to determine your tax residency, as HSBC cannot give tax advice.